Zedekiah in the Bible

 Verse ConceptsBurning JerusalemGod Will Cause Defeat

-The word that came to Jeremiah from Yahweh after king Zedekiah {made} a covenant with all the people who [were] in Jerusalem to proclaim release to them,
+The Lord spoke to Jeremiah after King Zedekiah had made a covenant with all the people in Jerusalem to grant their slaves their freedom.

 Verse ConceptsCovenant breakersCivil LibertyCovenant RelationshipsFreedom